 IRS, Australia and United Kingdom Engaged in Cooperative Effort to Combat Offshore Tax Evasion

-The tax administrations from the United States, Australia and the United Kingdom announced on May 9th a plan to share tax information involving a multitude of trusts and companies holding assets on behalf of residents in jurisdictions throughout the world.
+The tax administrations from the United States, Australia, and the United Kingdom announced on May 9th a plan to share tax information involving a multitude of trusts and companies holding assets on behalf of residents in jurisdictions throughout the world.

-The three nations have each acquired a substantial amount of data revealing extensive use of such entities organized in a number of jurisdictions including Singapore, the British Virgin Islands, Cayman Islands and the Cook Islands.
+The three nations have each acquired a substantial amount of data revealing extensive use of such entities organized in a number of jurisdictions including Singapore, the British Virgin Islands, the Cayman Islands and the Cook Islands.
 The data contains both the identities of the individual owners of these entities, as well as the advisors who assisted in establishing the entity structure.

 The IRS, Australian Tax Office and HM Revenue & Customs have been working together to analyze this data and have uncovered information that may be relevant to tax administrations of other jurisdictions.
 Thus, they have developed a plan for sharing the data, as well as their preliminary analysis, if requested by those other tax administrations.